rjpcasalino/blog_bt/src/posts/2022-10-30-A-Brief-History-of-Everything-We-Know-Thus-Far.md

 I suppose we should start with gravity.
 It's what keeps us grounded!
 Ha, dad joke?
 Really.
 Come now.

-What's Einstein got to say?
+What's Einstein got to say about gravity?

 >  "If we pick up a stone and then let it go, why does it fall to the ground?"
 The usual answer to this question is: "Because it is attracted by the earth."